Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The Chinese Great Green Wall and the one in Africa with the same name are examples of large-scale afforestation projects.
 An estimated 100 billion trees is being targeted to be planted by 2050 over a land area the size of Spain in the Gobi Desert, sequestering carbon (you can do the maths here) and also reducing desertification and land degredation - China's biggest biological threat. *The broader implications of afforestation may be a good idea to place in essay conclusions for 16-markers.*

-At a local scale, Degraded Land Afforestation in Uruguay

 [Sources and more examples](https://www.climateimpact.com/explore-projects/nature-based-solutions-projects/afforestation/)

 ### Agricultural practices
+Agricultural practices are also usedin conjunction with afforestation, especially in areas previously subject to unsustainable practices or "slash and burn" techniques.
+Livestock farming, mostly cows, accounts for around 75% of deforestation in the Amazon, and emits over 100 million tonnes of methane, which is 28x more potent than jsut CO~2~,

+At a local scale, Degraded Land Afforestation in Uruguay uses "carbon financing" (carbon credits), which may come from REDD+, to